MeltinHD/project2/README.md

 User Story 2: Tim - Restaurant Staff <br />
 As Tim, I want to manage the bookings of available reservations. <br />
-As Tim, I want to manage customer’s information <br />
+As Tim, I want to manage customer’s information. <br />
 As Tim, I want to receive notifications on reservations that are placed. <br />

 Scenarios: <br />